cafe-bustelo/Gallivant/README.md

 This repository contains an Expo-powered React Native prototype for the Gallivant mobile experience.
 The first feature delivered here is a **Movie Showtime Browser** that aggregates local screenings and opens ticketing partners inside an in-app browser.

+## In plain language

+- Think of the app as a single place to browse what's playing in nearby theaters.
+- When you tap "Buy tickets," the app simply opens the partner's website (Fandango, Atom Tickets, etc.) in a mini browser that lives inside the app—no special ticketing contracts are required to get started.
+- You can swap the sample data with real listings later without redesigning the screens.

 ## Features

 - Movie discovery cards with poster art, synopsis, runtime, and ratings.